PaleoHunter/GAM305-Team-Project/README.md

 What Went Well?

+//Nick
+I figured out a way to stop my updates to the project from being deleted.
+I created backups to work on so none of my stuff would be lost.
+I also added a few features to the project for the player to interact with.
+The map layout with all the included objects dont cause any issues with movement of the player.
+All actions work as planned like movement and fire actions.
+The enemy also fallows and destroys the player on contact.

 What Went Wrong?

+//Nick
+Im still having an issue with the project deleting stuff i have done when trying to push to the github repository.
+I still dont know the reason for this but I managed to find a way to keep my project intact.
+When implementing the scoreboard for the game I had an issue with it multiplying the score after destroying an enemy.
+The speed up ability didnt work at first but it was becasue I plugged the wrong variable in.

 What Previous Evaluations that were integrated?

+//Nick
+I added more elements to the game project.
+A scoreboard was added that allows the player to see how many enemies have been destroyed by the player.
+It is activated by holding down the TAB button on the keyboard.
+I also put an ability that can be found arcoss the level that will increase the speed of the player so that you can speed out of a bind.
+The object is placede into the world and when the player comes into contact with it there speed basically doubles.
+I downloaded some free models off of the Unreal Engine site that I used to make it feel like the enemies were viking attacking the village.

 What would we do Differently?

+//Nick
+I would still like to have more time to possibly add more abilities or add some animations to make the game look better.
+The playercharacter looks pretty basic and has no animation besides running.
+The bullets that are fired when the left mouse button is pressed are just cones that are stretched but I wanted to desgin it so it looked like a bow and arrow was being shot.

 Tools/Techniques Not Helpful?

+//Nick
+While I have been mainly using the same tools as last time and not had many issues, I still have an issue with GitHub and Unreal Engine 5.
+When trying to push to github some of the stuff that I have created in Unreal pops up as errors and it will delete what I have done because it wont accept my yes command to keep it.
+This caused me to have to rewrite what I have done while adding what needs to be completed for this week.
+I found out how useful the Unreal Engine store is with free object that I can download to make my project look better.
+I download a village file that included objects that I could place on the level and spruce it up.